mosadd1X/novelforge-ai/docs/COMPREHENSIVE_CODEBASE_ANALYSIS_REPORT.md

 - Comprehensive test coverage
 - Clear architectural patterns

-These improvements will significantly enhance the stability, performance, and user experience of the ebook generator while building on the solid foundation of the network resilience system we just implemented.
+These improvements will significantly enhance the stability, performance, and user experience of NovelForge AI while building on the solid foundation of the network resilience system we just implemented.